Tel: 01884 831300

 You can usually treat common minor injuries yourself by:

 If your symptoms are severe or don't improve within a few days or weeks, your GP may be able to refer you for specialist treatment and support, such as physiotherapy.

 Serious injuries will occasionally require a procedure or operation to align misplaced bones, fix broken bones, or repair torn ligaments.

 Depending on the type of injury, it can take a few weeks or months to make a full recovery.
 While recovering, it's important not to do too much too soon – aim to increase your level of activity gradually over time.

 Read more about treating sports injuries.

 You can reduce your risk of getting injured by:

-If you start a new sport or activity, get advice and training from a qualified healthcare professional or sports coach.
+When starting a new sport or activity, get advice and training from a qualified fitness trainer or sports coach.